-Car insurance is sure to play a big part in any claim brought after a traffic accident.
-Colorado, like most states, requires vehicle owners to maintain certain minimum amounts of coverage in order to operate a vehicle legally on the state's roads and highways.
-Read on for the details of Colorado's auto insurance rules, including:
+Colorado, like most states, requires vehicle owners to maintain certain minimum amounts of car insurance coverage in order to operate a vehicle legally on the state's roads and highways.
+Here's what to know about car insurance in Colorado, including how it impacts a traffic accident in the state:

 Colorado follows a traditional "fault"-based system when it comes to financial responsibility for losses stemming from a car accident: injuries, lost income, vehicle damage, and so on.

 Note: Colorado was a no-fault car insurance state until 2003.
-Under no-fault, a claimant doesn't usually have this same range of options.
+Under no-fault, a claimant doesn't usually have this same range of options listed above.
 After a car accident in a no-fault state, you must turn to the personal injury protection coverage of your own car insurance policy for payment of medical bills and other out-of-pocket losses, regardless of who caused the crash.
 Only if your injuries reach a certain threshold can you step outside of no-fault and make a claim directly against the at-fault driver.
 But Colorado drivers no longer need to worry about no-fault after an in-state accident.

 Colorado requires that each motor vehicle in operation on the state's roads be covered by liability insurance.
 The required minimum amounts of liability car insurance coverage in Colorado are: